Stacy H. Schusterman

 Stacy Helen Schusterman (born c.
 1963) is an American heiress, philanthropist, and businesswoman who is the chief executive officer of Samson Energy and the chair of the Charles and Lynn Schusterman Family Foundation.
 The daughter of oil executive Charles Schusterman and his wife Lynn Schusterman, she is active in the field of politics and donated $1.55 million to advocacy group Democratic Majority for Israel (DMFI).

+In 2026 Time Magazine named Schusterman as one of the world's 100 most influential philanthropists.

 Early life

 Stacy Helen Schusterman was born circa 1963.
 Her father, Charles Schusterman (1935-2000), was an oilman who founded Samson Resources.
 Her mother, Lynn Schusterman, is a billionaire philanthropist.
 She has two brothers, Jay and Hal, who live in Israel.

 Schusterman studied in Israel in 1983 before returning to United States to attend Yale University in 1985.
 Schusterman later received a master in business administration from the McCombs School of Business at the University of Texas at Austin.

 Business career

 Schusterman started her career at her father's oil and gas company, Samson Resources.
 She served as its chief executive officer from 2000 to 2011, when she sold it to Kohlberg Kravis Roberts for $7.2 billion.
 During her tenure as CEO, Schusterman switched the company investments from clean gas to oil, shale gas and tight gas.